Antfield-Creations/fafa-vae/journal/README.md

 So, the reconstruction MSE loss ended up on ~1.5e4 after 900 epochs.
 That's pretty OK, but quite frankly it's not good enough to reconstruct life-like pictures.
 I'm going to have to take a different approach and I'm going to start with the `standing` tag constraint.

+Started a new run with only standing images, to see whether the model size is the bottleneck here.
+If it manages to produce convincing standing poses, then that could be enough for a working system for now.
+Then, I can always try to enlargen the model to accomodate a larger selection of poses.
+I also moved writing artifacts to a storage bucket, to prevent flooding the harddisk once more.
+I'm leaving the training data on the harddisk however, because it needs to do so many reading operations from disk.
+I don't believe that either the model or my wallet is going to benefit from having the training data in a storage bucket.
+Already I can see a substantial loss improvement over the full pose range.
+Although I'd have to inspect the images soon in order to be sure.

 ## 2022-04-08
 I refactored the image loader so that it produces padded instead of stretched image tensors, but now the model produces